ktorio/ktor-documentation/topics/server-oauth.md

 > You can get general information about authentication and authorization in Ktor in the [](server-auth.md) section.

+> Ktor also provides typed OAuth 2.0 flows.
+Instead of configuring a named provider, you create a flow value and
+> install it, and Ktor creates the login and callback routes for you.
+The `oauth2Session` flow also gives you a
+> scheme for protecting your application routes after sign-in.
+See [](server-oauth2-flows.md).
+>
+{style="tip"}

 ## Add dependencies {id="add_dependencies"}

 <include from="lib.topic" element-id="add_ktor_artifact_intro"/>